The 1-Drink-Per-Hour Myth

 How many drinks does the average wedding guest actually consume?

-Why is the 1-drink-per-hour rule wrong?
+What does the 1-drink-per-hour rule miss?

 How does cocktail hour affect drink consumption?